KhoaLaptop/Counterfactual-Financial-Oracle/counterfactual_oracle/README.md

 - Domain logic migrated from `src/` to `backend/app/domain/`
 - Background jobs use FastAPI `BackgroundTasks` (can upgrade to RQ/Celery for production)
 - Database: SQLite for local dev, PostgreSQL for production

-## 🔄 Migration from Streamlit

-The original Streamlit app (`app.py`) has been replaced with:
-- FastAPI backend for API endpoints
-- React frontend for modern UI
-- Database persistence for reports and scenarios
-- Background job processing for long-running analyses

-All domain logic (Monte Carlo, agents, validators) remains unchanged.

 ## 📄 License